Austin-s-h/NC_Timecourse/README.md

 - Calling Peaks
 - Quality Control

-If you reference any of these scripts or utilze methods developed from this codebase, please cite CITATION_HERE
+If you reference any of these scripts or utilze methods developed from this codebase, please cite:
+DEV_CELL_PUBLICATION_REFERENCE
+or
+Austin Hovland.
+(2022).
+Austin-s-h/NC_Timecourse: Publication Release (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.7044924